getodk/docs/src/collect-offline-maps.rst

 -------------------------
 #.
 From :ref:`Collect's settings <mapping-settings>`, change the Mapping SDK to Google Maps SDK
 #. :ref:`Get or create your MBTiles file <getting-map-tiles>` with `TileMill <https://tilemill-project.github.io/tilemill/>`_ or other software.
 #. :ref:`Transfer tiles to devices <transferring-offline-tiles>`.
-Put the MBTiles file to a folder on your device in the :file:`/sdcard/odk/layers` folder.
-The name of the folder will be shown in the interface.
-For example, if you want to show :file:`All settlements` as the map name, use the folder :file:`/sdcard/odk/layers/All settlements/my_tiles.mbtiles`.
+The MBTiles file must be placed in a sub-folder on your device in the :file:`/sdcard/odk/layers` folder.
 #.
 Open a question that displays a map (types :ref:`geoshape`, :ref:`geotrace`, :ref:`geopoint` with certain appearances)
 #.
 Tap the layers icon and select your map